Techmeka/blog/docs/_posts/2025-10-01-Custom-Conversational-Sales-Forms-Lead-Generation.md

 It's **consultative**, not transactional
 It generates **qualified, segmented** leads
 It builds **trust and brand equity**
-It proves TechMeka’s ability to deliver polished, scalable cloud solutions

 We built the experience **with the same Microsoft 365 tools we recommend to clients**—and the results speak for themselves.